 If you're working on getting a toned body, you're probably anxious to see results.
 Both men and women can tone and build their muscles by participating in weight training.
 How long it takes you to see improved muscle definition from your weight training depends on several factors.

-Although the rate will vary among individuals, it is likely to take about two months to see muscle toning results.
+Although the rate varies among individuals, it takes time to see muscle definition.
 Consult your doctor before beginning any new exercise regimen, particularly if you have been sedentary or have any health issues.

 As you continue to be consistent with your training, your body will adapt to the stimulus, activating genes that dictate the response of muscular contractile proteins.
 This increase in contractile proteins, which occurs in your muscle fibers, triggers improvement in muscle tone and increases in muscle size.

-Because men have higher levels of testosterone and growth hormone, which are instrumental in the muscle growing process, they will typically see results significantly more quickly than women.
+Because men have higher levels of testosterone and growth hormone, which are instrumental in the muscle-growing process, they will typically see results significantly more quickly than women.
 These hormone levels, and thus how quickly the results of training show, vary among men.

 Get Faster Results

-For example, work only your chest and back on Mondays and Thursdays, focus on your legs and shoulders on Tuesdays and Fridays and target your biceps and triceps on Wednesdays and Saturdays.
+For example, work only your chest and back on Mondays and Thursdays, focus on your legs and shoulders on Tuesdays and Fridays, and target your biceps and triceps on Wednesdays and Saturdays.
 Because you're only working out two muscle groups each session, you can complete four to six exercises for each.